catamphetamine/webapp/README.md

-Cinema is a sample project built with React and Flux.
+WebApp is an example of a generic web application with React and Flux.

 Features